Keyboard shortcuts

 Credentials & Security

-Configure Redis credentials to allow Radar Agent to collect monitoring data.
-The agent requires read-only access to Redis instances and supports various authentication methods.
+Configure Redis credentials to allow Radar Collector to collect monitoring data.
+The collector requires read-only access to Redis instances and supports various authentication methods.

 Method 1: URL-based Authentication